 If you are employed with an electrical business, you can still choose Etco to be your off-job trainer– giving you access to some of the best tutors and training facilities in the country and ensuring you are supported with your study throughout your apprenticeship.

 To become a qualified electrician, you need to study for, and pass, the NZ Certificate of Electrical Engineering Level 4.
-Etco employs more than 700 apprentices, working with host companies who provide their on-tools training.

 Your on-the-job training will change day by day as your gain experience indoors and outdoors.
 You could be wiring a new sound system, retrofitting new data cabling or wiring a new home.
 Your work will touch every part of people’s daily lives, including lighting, television, refrigeration, music and the internet.

 From fitting out new hi-rise apartment towers to shopping centres and restaurants, you’ll be challenged with projects ranging from straightforward to technically challenging.
 You could be working on electrical vehicle installations, solar panels, marine and in the rural sector.

 This sector is highly diverse, covering industries from manufacturing and agriculture to mining and production lines.
 The type of work opportunities are endless; maintaining large industrial operations, designing electrical installations, working in power stations, testing equipment for safety and more.

 Because we ensure you get wider work experience across the Domestic, Commercial, and Industrial sectors, you will have a wider set of choices when you graduate.
 This also means a typical Etco electrical apprenticeship takes around three years, nine months to complete.
 The apprenticeship involves two different learning environments: